CDR programmes typically over-run. Nine CDR questions almost nobody's asking which reduce delivery risk.

 6. How does your current complaints process handle a CDR-specific data dispute?

-If a consumer challenges the accuracy of data you've shared, the mandated response timeframe is days — not weeks.
-The people, process and technology changes required to meet that aren't provided by CDR vendors.
+If a consumer makes a CDR complaint, the mandated 'investigate and act' timeframe is 10 days.
+If you don't record CDR complaints, you can't handle or report them.
+The people, process and technology changes required to meet these obligations aren't provided by CDR platforms.

 Technology Architecture

-7. Can your current technology platforms handle CDR-mandated one-second response times under sustained load?
+7. Can your current technology platforms handle CDR-mandated sub-second response times under sustained load?

 8. Where does CDR data sit in your architecture, and does that create an attack surface your current security model doesn't cover?